 Whether your cat is a purebred chausie, or a chausie mix, learning about their breed can explain a lot about your pet’s personality, habits and overall health.
 Or maybe you're looking to adopt a chausie and want to do a bit of research first — we can help with that.

 Chausie means jungle cat, and it’s not random that these striking felines got that name.
-These pets descended from wild cats and have been bred with various domestic cat breeds, including orientals, Bengals and Abyssinians, Dr. Emily Singler, VMD, a veterinary consultant for Fetch by The Dodo, explains.
+These pets descended from wild cats and have been bred with various domestic cat breeds, including orientals, Bengals and Abyssinians, Dr. Emily Singler, VMD, a veterinary consultant for Fetch, explains.